Cabinda War: Background to the involvement of Cabinda

+South African troops were advancing from the South.
+On the 10th of November 1975, the Zarian’s, alongside a 26-man South African team, launched an attack on Quifangondo, the main water supply for the capital Luanda, 15 miles outside of the city.
+Simultaneously the Zahiran army launched an attack on the oil reserves of Cabinda in support of the FLEC.

 Cuba, East Germany and the Soviet Union entered the civil war on MPLA's side in 1975, soon invading Cabinda.

 According to U.S. intelligence services, France and Belgium allegedly supported FLEC by providing training and financial aid, despite the fact that Zaire remained FLEC's main foreign supporter.
 FLEC-Renovada received support from a number of US, South African and Japanese right wing organisations as well as the World League for Freedom and Democracy.

 In 1956, oil was first discovered in the region; by 1966, Gulf Oil Company began commercial exploitation.
 The large amounts of revenue generated by oil royalties contributed to the rise of Cabinda's geopolitical significance.
 By 1970, oil revenues amounted to $16 million and were expected to rise to $32–50 million by 1972.
+In the early 1970s there was movements from the FLEC to establish Cabinda as an independent entity, related specifically over the control of oil, which resulted in anti-colonial groups fractur into separate ideological camps fighting for leadership.
+Additionally, the royalties paid by the Gulf Oil Company significantly contributed to the Portuguese colonial administration’s military budget to combat nationalist endeavours for independence.

 Oil continued to play an important role; by 2011 it represented approximately 86% of the Angolan state's total earnings.
-The marginalisation of the local population in favor of Portuguese and later Angolan interests played an important role in the rise of separatist militancy in the region.
+The marginalisation of the local population in favour of Portuguese and later Angolan interests played an important role in the rise of separatist militancy in the region.

 On 18 July 2006, the Cabinda Forum for Dialogue (FCD) and FLEC-Renovada led by António Bento Bembe signed a second definite cease fire with the Angolan government known as the Memorandum of Understanding for Peace in Cabinda.
 The event took place in Macabi, Cabinda.
 The agreement assured Cabinda's status as a part of Angola, provided special economic status and local governance powers to Cabinda, and condemned further acts of insurgency and separatism.
 The treaty received criticism from Bembe's opponents within the movement.
 The peace accord marked a sharp decrease in the conflict's intensity.

 According to the Unrepresented Nations and Peoples Organization, Cabinda is under military occupation, reinforced in recent times by Angolan forces.
 This was especially true after the Togo national football team was attacked by the FLEC, when Angola was hosting the 2010 African Cup of Nations.
 Rebel forces claimed it was a mistake.
 In 2012, FLEC-FAC announced its readiness to declare a ceasefire and pursue a negotiated resolution to the conflict.

 International intervention in the conflict has been limited, with Portugal offering a mediation role and letting the FLEC rule a delegation in Lisbon.